smoeding/puppet-openssl/README.md

 -r-------- 1 puppet root 1472 Mar 18  2016 vortex.crt
 -r-------- 1 puppet root 1671 Mar 18  2016 vortex.key
 ```

+Currently the module expects the keys to have the file extension `.key` and certificates to have the file extension `.crt`.

 ## Usage